theshaunwilson/theshaunwilson/README.md

   </a>
 </p>

-Hey, Im Shaun!
-I am Software Engineer motivated by technology's power to create impacful results.
-I have a background in Business, which enables me to combine my technical expertise and business acumen to drive innovation and create tangible value.
+Hey, I'm Shaun!
+I'm a Software Engineer driven by technology's potential to create meaningful impact.
+My unique blend of technical expertise and business knowledge allows me to develop innovative solutions that deliver real value.

-I am currently open to any new clients or opportunities.
-Please feel free to contact me through email or Linkedin.
+I'm currently open to new clients and opportunities.
+Feel free to reach out via email or LinkedIn.

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">